sawan8013/fresherbatch-oct16/Assignments/README.txt

-My name is Sawan Kundu
+My name is Sawan Kundu.
+I am an EE student.